 By JJ Jones

-Free: Tuning!
-We’ve all heard how important tuning is to making your drums sound good, but as anyone who’s tried knows, it’s often easier said than done.
+2) Tuning.
+We’ve all heard how important tuning is to making your drums sound good, but as anyone who’s tried knows, it’s a lot easier said than done.
 If you’re unsure how to tune your drums properly, take them into your local percussion shop or Guitar Center and ask the drum staff to help you — as long as you also buy your new heads from this same place!
 Almost any drum shop will be willing to put new heads on your drums and give the them at least a basic tune, for free.
 Go in when you’re not in a rush since they’ll have to help other customers during the process, find a no-attitude sales associate, ask nicely, and be willing to wait while they take the time to help you and explain what they’re doing.

 3) Muffling.
 This step is so important!
 Unless you’re playing jazz, almost all drums need some kind of dampening to get rid of unwanted overtones (applying thicker 2-ply heads heads will help with this as well).
 For about $10, get yourself some “dampening gels” called Moongels or Drumdots, which are are cheap & easy, work well, and look good.
 Or, go the old-skool route for free and fold a small strip of paper towel into a square and apply to your head with a strip of tape on each edge of the square.
 Place the square on the head near the rim, and apply as many as you need until the drum sounds good.

 → ALSO: and this is critical, dampen your bass drum head too!
 Take off the resonant head (head that faces the audience) and put an old towel, blanket or pillow inside and up against the bottom third of the batter head, then refasten the resonant.
 (Or, if you don’t want to take off the head, prop a large pillow against the front of the resonant head!)
 Then tune both heads as low as they will go while still having a tone and with no wrinkles in the head. ←